domseb/considered.design/_posts/2015-04-13-Onboarding-and-lessons-in-Microlearning.md

 I’ve always treated onboarding as an item on a checklist.
 Like building a presence for Smart Sparrow online, it’s never something that’s finished, or ends.

 #### NEXT STEPS
 I’ve always treated onboarding as an item on a checklist.
 Like building a presence for Smart Sparrow online, it’s never something that’s finished, or ends.
+You can learn more about Smart Sparrow by [visiting their website](https://www.smartsparrow.com/).

 Have a project you'd me to work on?
 [Send me an email](mailto:dominic@considered.design).